NordicHPC/envkernel/README.md

 # Switch environments before running Jupyter kernels

 Sometimes, one needs to execute Jupyter kernels in a different environment.
+Say you want to execute the kernel in a conda environment (that's easy, but actually misses setting certain environment variables).
+Or run it inside a Docker container.
 One could manually adjust the kernelspec files to set environment variables or run commands before starting the kernel, but envkernel automates this process.

 In general, there are two passes: First, install the kernel, e.g.:
-`envkernel lmod --name=anaconda3 anaconda3`.
+`envkernel virtualenv --name=my-venv /path/to/venv`.
 This parses some options and writes a kernelspec file with the the `--name` you specify.
 When Jupyter tries to start this kernel, it will execute the next phase.
-When Jupyter tries to run the kernel, the kernelspec file will re-execcute `envkernel` in the run mode, which does whatever is needed to set up the environment (in this case, load the `anaconda3` module).
+When Jupyter tries to run the kernel, the kernelspec file will re-execcute `envkernel` in the run mode, which does whatever is needed to set up the environment (in this case, sets `PATH` to the `/path/to/venv/bin/` that is needed).
 Then it starts the normal IPython kernel.

+Available modes:
+* `conda`: Activate a [conda environment](https://docs.conda.io/) first.
+* `virtualenv`: Activate a virtualenv first.
+* `docker`: Run the kernel in a Docker container.
+* `singularity`: Run the kernel in a [singularity container](https://www.sylabs.io/docs/).
+* `Lmod`: Activate [Lmod](https://lmod.readthedocs.io/) modules first.